Armando Valladares: Arrest and imprisonment

-Valladares is from Pinar del Rio, Cuba.
+Valladares is from Pinar del Río, Cuba.
 By his own account, he was initially a supporter of Fidel Castro's Cuban Revolution, later becoming an employee of the Office of the Ministry of Communications for the Revolutionary Government, for which he worked at a post office.

-In 1960, at the age of 23, he reportedly refused to put an "I'm with Fidel" sign on his desk at work.
-He was subsequently given a thirty-year prison sentence.
-The Cuban government stated that his arrest was on charges of terrorism, and that he had previously worked for the secret police of Fulgencio Batista's dictatorship.
+In 1960, at the age of 23, he refused to put an "I'm with Fidel" sign on his desk at work and was subsequently given a thirty-year prison sentence, according to his own report.

+The Cuban government stated that he was convicted for acts of terrorism, and claimed that he had previously worked for the secret police of Fulgencio Batista's dictatorship.

+This was in years that Cuba was the target of the US covert Operation Mongoose.

 The international human rights organizations Oslo Freedom Forum, PEN International, and Amnesty International, in contrast, stated their belief that Valladares had been imprisoned solely for his anti-Castro stance, and the latter organization named him a prisoner of conscience.

 Valladares states that he was offered "political rehabilitation" early in his prison term, but refused.
 According to Valladares, this led to imprisonment in cramped "drawer cells" in which multiple prisoners were confined in a space too small to lie down, without being allowed toilet access.

-However, the Cuban government contested Valladares' claims.
-According to Castro, "Only a few hundred political prisoners were held captive" as of 1960.
-When Valladares was "liberated" by the French, the Cuban government provided Valladares' identification card from the Batista Police force and video that revealed how when the night arrived the "paralytic" got up from the wheelchair and performed stretching exercises to counteract the numbness caused by the wheelchair, and a healthy Valladares walking out of the prison as evidence that Valladares' claims are disingenuous.
-The recordings were shown to Regis Debray, when he visited Havana on behalf of François Mitterrand.
 The Cuban government decided in 1982 that Valladares would be released and could leave the country, on condition that he got on and off the plane at his own feet and in the sight of everyone, which he was able to do.

 In 1987, Reagan drafted a UN resolution accusing Cuba of human rights abuses based on Valladares claims of "140,000 political prisoners being tortured and executed in Cuban prisons and concentration camps."
-The Human Rights Council went to Cuba to investigate these claims, but the organization found no evidence to substantiate Valladares accusations.